How to Prevent Session Hijacking Attacks in Android & iOS Apps

 Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent Session Hijacking on Mobile apps using Appdome
+How to Implement Prevent Session Hijacking in Mobile Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending Mobile Apps that Prevent Session Hijacking without an SDK or gateway: